aws-samples/serverless-patterns/ack-connect-route/README.md

     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.

-         Once you have run guided mode once, you can use `sam deploy` in future to use these defaults.
+         After running guided mode once, you can use `sam deploy` in future to use these defaults.

 1. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.